 Cans (max. size 45 gallons) or bags of household garbage, may not weigh more than 75 pounds each.
 Place at the curb prior to 5 am on your regular collection day and no earlier than 7 pm the night before.
 Do not use cardboard boxes to contain refuse.
 If you are not sure of your regular household refuse pickup schedule, please call the Sanitation Department at 516-378-4210.

-The Sanitation Department's Homeowner Disposal Area, located at 1600 Merrick Road, Merrick is open Monday through Friday, from 9 AM to 3 PM, and Saturday and Sunday, from 8 AM to 3:30 PM, except Town of Hempstead observed holidays (Please see Holiday Collection Schedule for a listing of holidays observed by the Town of Hempstead).
+The Sanitation Department's Homeowner Disposal Area, located at 1600 Merrick Road, Merrick is open Monday through Friday, from 9 am to 3 pm, and Saturday and Sunday, from 8 am to 3:30 pm, except Town of Hempstead observed holidays (Please review the Holiday Collection Schedule for a listing of holidays observed by the Town of Hempstead).

 All residents will be asked to provide proof of residency, such as a driver's license or a tax bill.
 The Homeowner Disposal Area is available to residents of unincorporated areas (except residents of Sanitation District 1) of the town.
 It is not available to residents of incorporated villages (except Hempstead and Freeport Villages).

 Materials must be brought in non-commercial vehicles.
 Each vehicle is limited to one trip per day to the Homeowner Disposal Area.
 All vehicles towing trailers of any size will be required to pay commercial disposal rates.

 - Pickup trucks are to adhere to the following: must have a cap or be stacked no higher than the height and depth of the truck bed, and cannot have a toolbox mounted to the truck bed.

 - Vans must adhere to the following: must have a backseat installed, a side door with windows, no top racks, no interior doors separating the driver area from the cargo area, no shelving, mounted corkboards, etc.